Travel Guide: The Best Beaches in Hvar, Croatia + Naturist Options

 Beaches in Hvar Town and Surrounding Areas

 This is where most of the tourists will be, so it makes sense to start here.
+If you don’t have a car and don’t feel like hopping on a boat immediately, these are your best options right on the mainland.

 The most popular beaches in Hvar town are scattered on the Paklina islands.
 Very often these islands are wrongly called ‘Pakleni’ islands.